 Sound escapes – or enters – through interior walls and the door to the room so it would make sense then that to block the audio you need to reinforce these features.
 Here’s how that is accomplished:

 Modern construction methods for interior walls dictate merely framing up the studs and applying sheetrock or paneling over-top them.
 This presents a nice finished look, but all it does for sound is create an echo chamber.
 If for some reason your interior walls are insulated, most simple DIY soundproofing methods are going to have little effect.
 If they are in fact covered by only a 1/2” piece of drywall and nothing else you can try these methods:

-- Sound curtains – they go by many different names such as sound curtains, foam wall tiles, acoustic blankets, and more but their function is mostly the same.
-These items hang on your walls and deaden the vibration of sound going from one way to the other.
-They won’t exactly brighten up the room but they are easy to install and will perform the ultimate goal of creating a noise-free haven.
+- Sound curtains – They go by many different names such as sound curtains, foam wall tiles, acoustic blankets, and more, but their function is mostly the same.
+These items hang on your walls and deaden the vibration of sound going one way to the other.
+They won’t exactly brighten up the room, but they are easy to install and will perform the ultimate goal of creating a noise-free haven.

-- Install a bookcase – sound curtains have the tendency to look tacky anywhere but a bedroom so if you are trying to quiet something like a den or living room try and utilize bookcases and shelving.
-You create more area for the sound to travel while also giving your home a luxurious look.
+- Install a bookcase – Sound curtains have the tendency to look tacky anywhere but a bedroom.
+If you are trying to quiet something like a den or living room, try and utilize bookcases and shelving.
+You can create more area for the sound to travel while also giving your home a luxurious look.

 If you know sound is going to be an issue you can either rip open the existing wall and install better insulation or build a secondary wall into the room.
 The obvious takeback here is that you’re going to have less area in the room but some people are willing to sacrifice that in the name of peace and quiet.